 If a shooter believes that he can achieve a perfect sight picture, it’s only natural that he would want to fire the gun while the sight picture is PERFECT.
 This desire to fire the gun immediately in the presence of a perfect sight picture tends to cause a rushed trigger pull, which disrupts the gun.
 If the shooter doesn’t understand what has happened, the only thing he knows to do is aim more.
 This will not solve the problem.

-Dry fire can teach a shooter to press the trigger correctly without disturbing the gun, but ONLY if the shooter is paying attention.
+Simulation can teach a shooter to press the trigger correctly without disturbing the gun, but ONLY if the shooter is paying attention.